Jules Cern, C.S., of New York, New York

 The next morning, the practitioner received a call from the woman herself, who had appeared to be passing on the night before.
 She was exuberant with gratitude.
 She joyfully informed him that she was completely healed, she had dismissed the nurse, and was about to go out and meet her husband for lunch.

 How grateful we may be for the divine revelation of Christian Science and its human application.
 And how grateful we may be to that blessed woman, Mary Baker Eddy, who was humble enough to perceive the truth of being, and whose inspired words in "Retrospection and Introspection" (p.
 22) may serve as our benediction: "God is over all.
 He alone is our origin, aim, and being.
 The real man is not of the dust, nor is he ever created through the flesh; for his father and mother are the one Spirit, and his brethren are all the children of one parent, the eternal good."

-[Published in The Christian Science Monitor.
-May 15, 1962, under the headline “Understanding of God’s Allness Replaces Human Need”.]
+[Delivered May 14, 1962, in The Mother Church, The First Church of Christ, Scientist, in Boston, Massachusetts, and published in The Christian Science Monitor, May 15, 1962, under the headline “Understanding of God's Allness Replaces Human Need”.]